oss-homecredit-id/iONess/README.md

   func encoder(_ any: Any) throws -> Data
 }
 ```
-the `relatedHeaders` is the associated header with this encoding which will auto-assigned to the request headers. this variable is optional since the default implementation are returning nil
+the `relatedHeaders` is the associated header with this encoding which will be auto-assigned to the request headers. this variable is optional since the default implementation are returning nil

 there some different default method to set the body with iONess default body encoder which are:
 - `func set(body: Data) -> Self`